 Our program includes professional training programs with specializations in Costume Design, Directing, Dramaturgy, Lighting Design, or Scenic Design and Technology.
 (Click here for information specific to our design programs.)
 Graduates of our program receive the Master of Fine Arts degree and are prepared to work in resident professional theaters, in colleges and universities, and in many other areas of performance (see a list of alumni working in theater and related fields here).

 We firmly believe that no student should finish an MFA program in debt.
 All graduate students receive full tuition-waivers, health benefits, and assistantships during their three years.
-For 2018-2019, these assistantships are slated at approximately $19,200 for September-May duties.
+For 2019-2020, these assistantships are slated to be approximately $23,000 for September-May duties.

 Many students get extensive teaching experience, and most undertake internships.
 We have close relationships with outstanding theaters such as Hartford Stage, Shakespeare & Company, and Double Edge Theatre, and individual faculty may also invite students to assist them on professional assignments when appropriate.